SSC-ICT-Innovatie/nl-kat-coordination/INSTALLATION.md

 $ make object-clean
 ```

-## Onboarding, organizations and permissions
+## Organizations and permissions

-The first login redirects to the onboarding where (optionally) an organization can be created.
-To add new users and organization members, currently only the [admin page](http://localhost:8000/en/admin/) can be used.
+To add new organizations, users and organization members, currently only the [admin page](http://localhost:8000/en/admin/) can be used.

 ## Scanning